 If your savings are in GICs (guaranteed income certificates), you will continue to receive the rate of interest agreed to at the time you purchased them until their maturity date.

 To make the most of your savings in a low-rate environment, compare the best high-interest savings accounts and GIC rates in Canada to see which financial institution has the most attractive offers.
 For example, EQ Bank currently offers a highly competitive rate of 1.50%* for a one-year GIC.
 When markets are extremely volatile like they are now, GICs are the best and safest options for saving money without stress over potential losses, thanks to guaranteed rates.

-Meanwhile Tangerine is offering a five-month promotional interest rate of 2.50%* to clients who open their first Tangerine Savings Account (including TFSA, RSP, RIF and US$ Savings Accounts).
+Meanwhile Tangerine is offering a five-month promotional interest rate of 2.15%* to new clients who open their first Tangerine Savings Account (including TFSA, RSP, RIF and US$ Savings Accounts).
+Plus, you could earn $200*.
 Wealthsimple Cash also offers an everyday interest rate of 0.90%.

 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.

 How Do the Rate Drops Affect Your Mortgage

 As with savings accounts, a number of financial institutions have lowered the prime rates on their mortgages in the wake of the Bank of Canada rate cuts.
 So, for example, if a lender’s prime rate was 3.95% before March 4, and it decided to follow suit with additional rate cuts 0f 1.5%, the prime rate now would be set as low as 2.45%.